 Perform research in cutting-edge labs at the forefront of human regenerative engineering, medicine, and biology

 The University of Washington (UW) Institute for Stem Cell and Regenerative Medicine (ISCRM) and partnering departments (e.g., Bioengineering, Biochemistry, Pathology, Pharmacology, Orthopedics) sponsor a 10-week summer Research Experience for Undergraduates (REU) in Seattle, WA.
 The program provides undergraduate students with opportunities to work on research projects with leading scientists.
-The program also offers workshop training sessions in communications, scientific presentation skills, and ethics, in partnership with the UW’s Center for Neurotechnology.
-We are building the next generation of diverse scholars in regenerative medicine, biology, and engineering.
+The program also offers workshop training sessions in communications, scientific presentation skills, and ethics; as well as professional development lunch & learn.
+The program also offers workshop training sessions in communications, scientific presentation skills, and ethics, and includes a professional lunch & learn.

 Read more about the ISCRM REU program here.